Reipas Lahti: FC Lahti

 The new club was simply called FC Lahti, and it inherited Kuusysi's place in Ykkönen.
 The divisional position and the league license of Reipas, in 1997 Kakkonen, was given to FC Pallo-Lahti, which was founded as a reserves team.
 Later this team was discontinued and the place in the division in question was given up.

 FC Reipas

 Together with the other changes, a club named FC Reipas was founded in 1996.
 Its task is to continue the tradition of bringing up new generations of footballers in Lahti, more specifically U15–U18 players.
 Nowadays the club has teams in all age groups.

 The club also has an elderly men's team.

 The club organises the annual Lahti Soccer tournament.

 Return of Reipas Lahti

-Lahden Reipas, i.e. Reipas Lahti returned to men's competitive football for the season 2012, when it was given the former place of Reipas Salpausselkä in Division 3.
+Lahden Reipas, i.e. Reipas Lahti returned to men's competitive football for the season 2012, when it was given the former place of Reipas Salpausselkä in Kolmonen.

+In 2024, Reipas signed a deal with FC Lahti to function as their reserve team.
+In 2025 the two clubs faced each other in the Finnish Cup, and Reipas surprisingly beat FC Lahti 2-1 to advance in the tournament.